Corona FlexDIAL with ComfortGEL Grips Bypass Pruner (BP 4214): Product Review

 The pruner comes with a limited lifetime warranty against defects in materials and workmanship.

 The Corona FlexDIAL with ComfortGEL® grips bypass pruner (BP4214) has a unique adjustment system (the FlexDIAL) that adjusts handle width (and cutting capacity) for those with different size hands.
 It initially made clean cuts through material up to ¾ inches while in the highest width setting (it will only cut ¼ inch stems while in the ‘small hands’ position).
-However, the cutting blade quickly bent and the thumb lock didn’t stay locked, making it unusable.
-It’s unclear whether this is a quality control issue or a design flaw but at this time I cannot recommend this pruner.
+However, the cutting blade quickly burred and developed a flat spot, making for a blade assembly that felt like it was going to get stuck as the blades passed by one another.
+It’s unclear whether this is a quality control issue or a design flaw but at this time I can not recommend this pruner.

 Where to Buy

 - Adjustable grip fits to hand size and reduces fatigue during repetitive cuts

 - The FlexDIAL 8-position anodized dial adjusts to fit the way you work; Select 1 for smaller hands or faster cuts and up to 8 for larger hands or more powerful cuts

 - To find your custom fit, spin the FlexDIAL until your hand is most comfortable and then note the number on the dial between the white lines on the back of the tool